Niiti/HuTouch-AI-Demo/README.md

 - Self review your code with HuTouch to reduce 20% review comments and thus have more time to focus on strengthening the code or validating the architecture
 - Elevate your coding skills on the job with the help of articles/short tutorials recommended by HuTouch personalized to your current coding skills

-Demo of HuTouch (Alpha version): https://youtu.be/ijHEK_wPsAA
+Demo of HuTouch (Early version): https://youtu.be/ijHEK_wPsAA

 ## 🎯 What are customers saying?